robmsmt/KerasDeepSpeech/README.md

 <!-- ## iOS/Android -->
 <!-- See iOS/Android folders -->

+## CREDIT
+1. Mozilla [DeepSpeech](https://github.com/mozilla/DeepSpeech)
+2. Baidu [DS1](https://arxiv.org/abs/1412.5567) & [DS2](https://arxiv.org/abs/1512.02595) papers

+<!-- ## Help -->
+<!-- tbc -->

+## Licence
+The content of this project itself is licensed under the GNU General Public License.
+Copyright © 2018

 ## Contributing ##
 Have a question?
 Like the tool?
 Don't like it?
 Open an issue and let's talk about it!
 Pull requests are appreciated!

-## CREDIT
-1. Mozilla [DeepSpeech](https://github.com/mozilla/DeepSpeech)
-2. Baidu [DS1](https://arxiv.org/abs/1412.5567) & [DS2](https://arxiv.org/abs/1512.02595) papers

-<!-- ## Help -->
-<!-- tbc -->
-Copyright © 2018